GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Related Work

 Since the presence of NeRF~\cite{mildenhall_2020_nerf}, numerous neural implicit representations~\cite{fridovich_2022_plenoxels, barron_2022_mipnerf360, muller_2022_ingp, chen_2022_tensorf} have been proposed and gained remarkable progress in the field of multi-view stereo.
 These NeRF-based models adopt Multi-Layer Perceptrons (MLPs)~\cite{barron_2021_mipnerf, barron_2022_mipnerf360, verbin_2022_refnerf} or grid-like representations~\cite{muller_2022_ingp, chen_2022_tensorf, fridovich_2022_plenoxels} to represent geometry and view-dependent appearance, optimized via volume rendering.
 Subsequently, NeuS~\cite{wang_2021_neus} links the SDF with the density in NeRF and enables the optimization of surfaces with volume rendering.
 With extra regularization, these SDF-based models~\cite{li_2023_neuralangelo, rosu_2023_permutosdf, wang_2023_neuralsingular} achieve detailed surface reconstruction from RGB images.
 Owing to carefully designed architectures and specific optimization, some methods~\cite{muller_2022_ingp, fridovich_2022_plenoxels} enable fast training and real-time radiance field rendering.

-3DGS~\cite{kerbl_2023_3dgs} sheds light on the multi-view stereo in the rasterization framework, providing impressive real-time NVS results.
+3DGS~\shortcite{kerbl_2023_3dgs} sheds light on the multi-view stereo in the rasterization framework, providing impressive real-time NVS results.
 3DGS utilizes the discrete explicit 3D Gaussian primitive and projects these primitives onto the image plane to obtain the pixel color via alpha blending, which avoids the consuming sampling operation.
 However, 3DGS imposes no geometry constraint while optimizing, leading to noisy depth and normal, which hinders the usage of 3DGS in many downstream tasks.
-To resolve this issue, existing methods construct different constraints on Gaussians by introducing 2D Gaussians~\cite{huang_2024_2dgs} or Gaussian Surfel~\cite{dai_2024_gaussiansurfels}.
-SuGaR~\cite{guedon_2024_sugar} extracts a mesh from the Gaussians and binds the flattened Gaussians to the surface to optimize further.
-These methods improve the geometry quality significantly, which is orthogonal to our relighting framework and can further improve our relighting quality.
-We leave it for future work.
-NeuSG~\cite{chen_2023_neusg} introduces 3DGS into surface reconstruction to improve the details by optimizing NeuS and 3DGS jointly.
+To resolve this issue, existing methods construct different constraints on Gaussians by introducing 2D Gaussian~\cite{huang_2024_2dgs} or Gaussian Surfel~\cite{dai_2024_gaussiansurfels}.
+SuGaR~\cite{guedon_2024_sugar} extracts meshes from the Gaussians and binds the flattened Gaussians to the surface to optimize further.
+These new primitives and regularization could improve the geometry quality, potentially benefiting the relighting task.

+Several previous works introduce SDF into 3DGS.
+NeuSG introduces SDF into 3DGS to improve the details of surface reconstruction by optimizing NeuS and 3DGS jointly.
 Despite the high quality of the reconstructed surface, the training time is tens of times longer than 3DGS.
-Compared to their work, we also incorporate the SDF and Gaussians, but for different targets and in different ways, leading to a minimal time burden.
+GSDF utilizes the depth from Gaussian to guide sampling for SDF, but they still need to render color in the SDF branch, leading to higher efficiency.
+While our method also incorporates the SDF and Gaussians, the key difference is that it drops SDF rendering, improving the geometry quality with a low time cost.